 Performance with two monitors is affected the most during video games, videos, video editing, or a combination of any of the three.
 These take up a lot of resources from the GPU and could slow things down and decrease the frame rates to a crawl.

 Obviously, this is not ideal when you are playing video games.
-To avoid any performance issue, do not ditch your second monitor!
+To avoid any performance issues, do not ditch your second monitor!
 Just close the other programs to free up resources.
 You will be thanking yourself later when you notice the increased FPS!